Take a sneak peek at the new NIST.gov and let us know what you think!

 The HVAC&R Equipment Performance Group expands the scientific knowledge of air-conditioning, heat pumping, and refrigeration technology.
 The Group’s focus is to improve the energy efficiency of HVAC&R equipment, which is the predominant end-user of energy in buildings.
 The research activities include innovative and fundamental heat transfer measurements of refrigerants; experimental and analytical studies of systems and components; development of advanced modeling and optimization tools; research of novel applicable technologies; and formulation of test and rating methods for refrigerators and “mixed” air conditioners and heat pumps.
 The current projects include:

 The best known contributions of the Group are those related to the research of alternative ozone-safe refrigerants and refrigerant mixtures, the development of advanced simulation tools, and the formulation of the SEER and HSPF performance descriptors for the test procedures of residential air conditioners and heat pumps.

-Fault Detection and Diagnosis for Air-Conditioners and Heat Pumps Project—Fault detection and diagnostic (FDD) methods are receiving increasing consideration for application in space-conditioning equipment.
-It is anticipated that utility rebate programs and building …
+Fault Detection and Diagnosis for Air-Conditioners and Heat Pumps Project—Fault detection and diagnostic (FDD) methods are receiving increasing consideration for application in space-conditioning equipment as a method to reduce energy consumption and refrigerant …

 Low-GWP Refrigerants for High-Efficiency HVAC&R Equipment Project—Concerns over global warming and ozone depletion will limit or phase out several refrigerants currently used in commercial and residential cooling and heating equipment.
 The environmental criteria …